 Are consumers currently in a shopping mood?

 Retail therapy is a coping mechanism.
-Many consumers are turning to online marketplaces for necessities, but they are also buying comfort items.
-A Red Points survey found that 46.1 percent of consumers are more likely to purchase clothing and fashion items online rather than in-store because of the coronavirus outbreak.
-Plus, score some amazing bargains.
-Vintage and antique dealers provide discounts to boost sales in difficult economic climates.
-Get a vintage fix with caution, though, as budgets are likely to tighten.
+Many consumers are turning to online marketplaces for essentials, but they are also buying comfort items.
+A Red Points survey found that 46.1 per cent of consumers are more likely to buy clothing and fashion online than in-store because of the coronavirus outbreak.
+You can also pick up some amazing bargains.

 Can online marketplaces stimulate the antique industry during the coronavirus?

-Activity is up online.
-Sellers continue to post merchandise on platforms such as Facebook and Instagram.
-“Perhaps we can use our time with our devices to rethink the kinds of community we can create through them,” says professor Sherry Turkle, founding director of the MIT Initiative on Technology and Self.
-In fact, Facebook auction forums are not only running live sales daily, but they are also featuring tips for how to buy and sell antiques online.
-And as always, be kind to merchants.
-Shipping may take longer than usual due to the high volume of mail orders.
+Online activity has increased.
+Vendors continue to post goods on platforms like Facebook and Instagram.
+“Perhaps we can use our time with our devices to rethink the kind of community we can create through them,” says Professor Sherry Turkle, founding director of the MIT Initiative on Technology and Self.

 Can online antique shopping replace brick-and-mortar antique shops?